mbispham/zeekjs-redis/README.md

 2. A local certificate
 3. Install dependencies using npm

+TODO - Change so handled by Zeek plugin configuration

-### Warning
+### Filtered Log Usage

+Rather than sending all Zeek logs to Redis a common could be to output a section of a specific log type.

+TODO - Add example of filtered log

+### Considerations for production environments

-No validation or sanitization for Zeek derived data that enters Redis has been implemented.
+Security - No validation or sanitization for Zeek derived data that enters Redis has been implemented.
+Ensure your redis server is not accessible from the internet - unless that is a desired feature.

+Persistence Configuration - No persistence is configured

+Replication - No data is replicated which may be a consideration for a production environment

+Hardware - Ensure you have enough RAM - redis is memory intensive - Zeek can churn out a lot of data

+Performance - single threaded

 ### Acknowledgements